polkadot-fellows/xcm-format/README.md

 Valid values for `network_id` include:

-- `b"dot"`: Polkadot mainnet; 32-byte account ID corresponds directly to the public key of either the S/R 25519 or the Ed25519 signature schemes, or the Blake2-256 hash of the 33 byte compact ECDSA public key.
-Several other account mechanisms (see e.g. the `utility`, `multisig` or `proxy` pallets) are also in place for account authentication.
-Account index corresponds to the index pallet.
+- `b"dot"`: Polkadot mainnet; `AccountId32` corresponds directly to the public key of either the S/R 25519 or the Ed25519 signature schemes, or the Blake2-256 hash of the 33 byte compact ECDSA public key.
+Several other account mechanisms (see e.g. the `utility`, `multisig` or `proxy` pallets) are also in place for account authentication. `AccountIndex64` corresponds to an entry in the Index pallet.
-- `b"ksm"`: Kusama mainnet; account ID and index correspond as per Polkadot.
+- `b"ksm"`: Kusama mainnet; `AccountId32` and `AccountIndex64` correspond as per Polkadot.
-- `b"eth"`: Ethereum mainnet; 20-byte account ID corresponds to the trimmed Keccak hash of the ECDSA public key, or a contract address.
+- `b"eth"`: Ethereum mainnet; `AccountKey20` corresponds to the trimmed Keccak hash of the ECDSA public key, or a contract address.
-- `b"btc"`: Bitcoin mainnet; 20 byte account ID corresponds to a standard Bitcoin address.
+- `b"btc"`: Bitcoin mainnet; `AccountKey20` corresponds to a standard Bitcoin address.

 ## Appendix: Fungible Asset Types

 These generally correspond to the popularly used ticker-tape symbols for each currency.
-In the case where a popular currency has a symbol greater than three characters, then a short form may be noted here and used.

 - `b""` (Reserved as a wildcard.)
 - `b"DOT"` Polkadot (mainnet) tokens.